1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Fluid Analysis (if needed)

-Under EUS guidance, fine-needle aspiration of cyst fluid is sent for cytology, CEA, amylase and molecular markers to gauge malignancy risk.
+Fine-needle aspiration of the cyst fluid under EUS is sent to do cytology, CEA, amyloase and molecular markers to determine how risky the malignancy is.

 Dr. Scott